fri-datascience/course_ids/docs/handbook/02-Source_code_control.md

 1. Take one of your (finished) faculty projects, create an empty GitHub repository and add all of its files to the repository.
 In a separate commit create a *.gitignore* file (populate it with common ignores related to your project) and a *README.md* file.
 Push everything to remote GitHub repository.
 Create a separate branch named *cleaning* and check it out.
 Now, remove any un-needed files, update few files, update *README.md*, commit and push changes.
 Go back to the *master* branch and change the same line in *README.md*, commit and push.
 Then merge branch *cleaning* into *master* and resolve conflicts.
 After merge commit and push.
 Remove *cleaning* branch locally and remotely.

 2. Try to find an error or potential improvement to this Introduction to datascience book.
-Clone the book's Git repository, make the change and submit a pull request.
+Fork the [book's Git repository](https://github.com/fri-datascience/course_ids), make the change and submit a pull request.
 Then make at least one suggestion of a more comprehensive change to the book (for example, what could be explained in more or less detail, is there an important topic that isn't covered, etc.) by submitting an issue.
+If you haven't yet contributed to a public repository, first check out the [first contributions guide by Github](https://github.com/firstcontributions/first-contributions).